-Psychologists engage in a wide range of activities,
+Psychologists engage in a wide range of activities, including helping athletes to improve their performance.

 Given this diversity of activities it should be no surprise that it is impossible to identify a common set of characteristics (or even a single characteristic) that sets psychologists apart from sociologists, anthropologists, biologists and so on.
 What does this mean for you, as you begin your study of psychology?
 It means that the subject you have chosen to explore is more complex than it might appear at first sight - which makes it all the more fascinating.